Sixth cranial nerve palsy has many causes, including damage to small blood vessels by diabetes, but the cause is often unidentified.

 Many disorders can cause this palsy:

 Brain infections Overview of Brain Infections Infections of the brain can be caused by viruses, bacteria, fungi, or, occasionally, protozoa or parasites.
-Another group of brain disorders, called spongiform encephalopathies, are caused by... read more , such as meningitis, a brain abscess, or a parasitic infection
+Another group of brain disorders, called spongiform encephalopathies, are caused by... read more , such as meningitis, a brain abscess, or a chronic fungal infection

 Complications of an ear or eye infection

 Blockage of an artery supplying the nerve, as can result from diabetes, a stroke Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more , a transient ischemic attack Transient Ischemic Attacks (TIAs) A transient ischemic attack (TIA) is a disturbance in brain function that typically lasts less than 1 hour and results from a temporary blockage of the brain’s blood supply.
 The cause and symptoms... read more , or vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more (inflammation of blood vessels)